Martin Chivers

-Martin Harcourt Chivers (born 27 April 1945) is an English retired professional footballer from the 1960s and 1970s.
+Martin Harcourt Chivers (born 27 April 1945) is an English retired professional footballer who played as a forward.
+He began his career with his hometown club Southampton, before being sold to Tottenham Hotspur, but also had a prolific stint with Swiss club Servette.
+From 1971 to 1973, he played for the England national team, scoring thirteen goals in 24 appearances, but did not represent his country at a major tournament.

 Playing career

 Southampton

 Chivers attended Taunton's Grammar School, Southampton, and wrote to his local club, Southampton for a trial.
 He spent a brief period in the club's nursery side, CPC Sports, and signed as a professional footballer in September 1962, making his debut against Charlton Athletic on 8 September 1962 (aged 17).
 He failed to score on his debut and his first goal came in a 4–1 defeat by Newcastle United on 6 April 1963 (in his third first-team appearance).
+This goal meant that his name is also in the record books as the first substitute to score for the Saints.

-In the 1963–64 season, he became a regular starter and was the club's joint leading goalscorer (with Terry Paine) with 21 goals, as Southampton finished a disappointing fifth in Division 2.
+In the 1963–64 season, he became a regular starter and was the club's joint leading goalscorer (with Terry Paine) with 21 goals, as Southampton finished a disappointing fifth in the Second Division.
 The following season, he was again a virtual ever-present, making 39 appearances with 17 goals as the Saints improved to fourth place.

 In the 1965–66 season, he played an integral role as the club finally gained promotion to the top flight (as runners-up), scoring 30 goals from 39 games, generally from crosses provided by Terry Paine and John Sydenham.
 All his goals were scored from the first 29 games, and he failed to find the net after the end of February.

 Once in the First Division, he played second fiddle to the Welsh striker, Ron Davies, scoring 14 and 13 goals respectively in the next two seasons.
 He became unsettled at The Dell and was soon being chased by many of the top clubs.
 Saints' manager Ted Bates was prepared to allow Chivers to leave, as he had a more than adequate replacement coming up through the ranks in Mick Channon.

-In January 1968, Tottenham Hotspur manager Bill Nicholson signed Chivers for a club record fee of £125,000, which also made him the country's most expensive player at that time.
-The deal involved 24-year-old Frank Saul moving from White Hart Lane to The Dell.

-Whilst at Southampton he had won 12 England Under-23 caps.
-He scored a total of 106 goals in 190 appearances for The Saints.
-His name is also in the record books as the first substitute to score for The Saints, in a 3–1 defeat by Newcastle United on 29 April 1967.
+He scored a total of 106 goals in 190 appearances for the Saints.